Flood Insurance in New Hampshire

 The premiums are set by FEMA based on the property location and amount of coverage requested.
 Properties are located in various “zones” and can be classified as being in a “special flood hazard zone” or in a "regular non-hazard zone" as determined by FEMA flood mapping.
 The closer the dwelling is located to a body of water the greater the likelihood that it is in a “special flood hazard area”.
 Flood insurance premiums are higher if a property is located in a special flood hazard area.

 The likelihood of flooding is determined by the designated flood zone, not your personal experience occupying the property.
 If you do not agree with the flood zone, the only way to dispute the mapping is to obtain an elevation certificate.

 If you are purchasing a building in a flood hazard zone, chances are good that the lending institution supplying your mortgage will require flood insurance, minimum to the amount of the loan.
 People paying cash for a building are not required to obtain flood insurance but we would strongly recommend it.

 At HPM Insurance, we can review the “flood zone” in which your home is located, determine the structure and foundation type and review some coverage options and deductibles with you.
-Our risk management specialists are experienced with walking you through the options of NH flood insurance and give you the best coverage and price available.
+Our risk management specialists are experienced with walking you through the coverage and pricing options for NH flood insurance.

 Do I Have to Buy Flood Insurance Issued by FEMA?

 That will depend on whether you have a mortgage on the property and if the lender will allow a non-FEMA-backed policy.
 It is worth asking as there are benefits to some of the new flood insurance products coming to market (like higher building limits available), but buyer-beware as there are also some drawbacks.
 Be sure to speak with an insurance professional so you have a clear understanding of both options.

 Why You Should Consider NH Flood Insurance Now